-Russian kettlebells weights are measured in poods, with 1 pood being the equivalent of approximately 35 pounds or 16 kilograms.
-In the USA, the most used weights are in the 10lb to 80lb plus range.
+Russian kettlebells weights are measured in poods, with 1 pood equivalent to approximately 35 pounds or 16 kilograms.
+The most used weights in America are in the 10 lb to 80 lb plus range.

 What weight Kettlebell should I get?